spryker/spryker-docs/docs/scos/user/back-office-user-guides/202108.0/merchandising/discount/creating-vouchers.md

 #### <a name="voucher-code"></a>Voucher code tab

-This section describes the information that you need to know when working with voucher codes in the *Voucher code* tab.
+This section describes the information that you need to know when working with voucher codes on the *Voucher code* tab.

-You enter and select the following attributes in **Edit Discount** > **Voucher code**:
+You enter and select the following attributes in **Edit Discount&nbsp;<span aria-label="and then">></span> Voucher code**:

 | ATTRIBUTE | DESCRIPTION |
 | --- | --- |